Children Legal Protection

 Lawyers For Children’s Rights was established with the following goals:

-Lawyers For Children is at their side to provide protection, support and hope.
-In addition to free legal and social work services for children in foster care, Lawyers For Children provides targeted public policy and class action advocacy to achieve system-wide changes in the field of child welfare.
+Lawyers For Children is at their side to provide protection, support, and hope.
+In addition to free legal and social work services for children in foster care, youth legal service Brampton provides targeted public policy and class action advocacy to achieve system-wide changes in the field of child welfare.

 In most states, for legal purposes, a child is a person under the age of 18.
 A few states set the age of majority at 17 or 19.
 Children who are living with their parents have the right to receive basic needs from them.
 Otherwise, the state must provide those services.